nest/nest-simulator/doc/examples/BrodyHopfield.rst

                     'V_m': 0.}      # initial membrane potential

-Third, the nodes are created using ``Create``.
+Third, the nodes are created using :py:func:`.Create`.
 We store the returned handles in variables for later reference.